ropsii/ropsii.github.io/_posts/2021-04-02-design-leadership.markdown

 ---
 layout: post
-title: "On Design Leadership"
+title: "Becoming a Design Leader"
 author: "Petar Perovic"
 date: 2021-04-02 10:10:00 +0100
 summary: "---"
 categories: design creativity innovation work ownership
-image: /assets/cover-design-leadership.png
+image:
 ---

 <img class="fr ml4 nt3 nr5" width="180" height="429" src="{% link /assets/leadership-queen.jpg %}" alt="Queen illustration">
-What does a design leader do?
-The exact description of the role varies a lot.
-It indicates anything from a person operating a design team and mentoring designers, to commanding product, directing visual design, and often even contributing individually.
-It can be more strategic, more social or more artistic.
+What does a design lead do?
+How different companies describe this role can vary a lot.
+It indicates anything from operating a design team and helping shape the product strategy to mentoring designers, directing the visual design, and often contributing individually.
+It can be more strategic, more operational, or more artistic.
 Or a little bit of everything.
+Usually, whatever is necessary to keep the boat afloat.

-In everyday life, leads usually cover several of these, if not all of them.
-How their routine looks like depends on the internal structure and the size of the organization.
-In small teams, by nature they do everything.
-Moving to more complex hierarchies of bigger enterprises, work tends to get more specific and they generally do more strategy and team management than hands-on designing.
+Their routine depends on the structure and the size of the organization.
+In small teams, due to their nature, they do everything.
+In larger enterprises, the hierarchy dictates a more specific division.
+Hence they engage in more strategic contributions and team direction than hands-on designing.

-There’s only a handful of people of extraordinary charisma and talent to inspire others.
-More often, leaders in our industry are just seasoned professionals who understand well-enough the business, organization and people, and work on removing the friction between them to achieve the common goal.
-They lead with understanding first, and personality only comes after.
+But regardless of the output of their work, the way they think is universal.
+A leader understands the forces that transform the context in which they operate.
+When things change, they cause friction within the organization, product, and people.
+A familiar example is when you design with one set of assumptions, and over time, you add a bunch of new features.
+At some point, your original solution turns inadequate, and you must redesign it.
+The leader’s job is to observe and anticipate where and when the friction will emerge and how it will shape the setting.
+It’s just a deliberate work on understanding the ever-changing context.

 Understanding comes with experience.
-You start seeing deeper, get more comfortable with complexity, and gain the knowledge and the ability to spot the intricate bits of work required to ship software.
-And then you communicate that all the time to everybody you work with.
-For anyone to listen, you have to be reputable.
-To have previously been there.
-If you’re also a likeable person, even better, people will take less effort to get on board with what you’re telling them.
-And that’s leadership in a nutshell.
+You start seeing deeper, get more comfortable with complexity, and gain the ability to spot the intricate bits of work required to ship software.
+With maturity, you become better at interpreting _why_ the company does something.
+And it is clear to you _how_ design fits into the bigger picture.
+The entire chain of events now makes more sense.

-Let’s now break down the career path and several different incarnations of design leaders.

-## The Basics

-First and foremost, you gotta have the willingness to do the boring stuff and contribute strategically, instead, for example, to design or write code following someone else’s directions.
-Once you start recognizing how design fits the bigger picture, what your work means for the users and for the organization, you are one step closer to being a leader.

-Some people deliberately stay forever in this stage.
-They simply

-Many people, myself included, find a great pleasure in designing, even .
-Sometimes the internal structure of the organization allows you to continue doing just that, only at a more senior level.
-Some call it _staff_ or _principal_ designer.
-Or lead.
-But leadership comes in many flavors.
-It doesn’t necessarily imply managing people.

-Building software, design needs to find its fit.
-That’s where a good leader can help.
-There used to be a lot of talk about the importance of design, getting “the seat at the table”, and such silliness.
-I feel it has matured.
-Today there’s better overall understanding of how design fits an organization, as one of its building blocks, no less or more important

-I’m in a stage of my career where I make impact at strategic level, but still find a great pleasure in contributing individually.
-Some companies now have this role for people like me.
-GitHub calls is _staff_ designer, some other companies have it under _principal_ or _lead_ designer.
-Bu

-Mentorship happens at any point of interaction with other people

-What a good design leader does?
-- Gets involved in strategy and thinks how design can help
-- Understands the system and breaks down complex projects into simpler tasks
-- Secures conditions for others to flourish
-- Helps unblocking others
-- Delegates work to other people

-Yet, the role of a design leader vary wildly between different organizations.

-For the most of my career I’ve been working in fairly small teams, never more than 30 people.
-And never more than a handful of other designers around.
+Your main job is to think systemically.
+To figure out how different events in the life of the company and the product interact.
+To identify the forces that make things improve or worsen.
+To discover what’s preventing the desired outcomes.
+Whether it’s how to make the team communicate more efficiently or to identify what’s required to attain a more consistent design across the product.
+Or how to spread knowledge within the group.
+You can apply the same line of thinking from strategic questions to the level of individual design decisions.

+When you think systemically, your good sense gets ingrained in your output.
+No matter if it comes out as an email, document, flowchart, design mockup, or a piece of code.
+To lead is to understand.